 - Keep it interesting!
 Encourage a variety of activities, including heart-pumping, vigorous physical activities (like jumping rope, dancing, or running) and light physical activities (like stretching, walking, or yoga).

-- Set an example for your kids by continuing to do physical activities you enjoy, and inviting them to take part.
+- Set an example by continuing to do physical activities you enjoy.
+Invite your teen to join you!

 Model and encourage healthy screen use

-- Limit the amount of screen time that is acceptable
+- Agree on an amount of screen time that’s acceptable

-- Designate screen-free zones in the home, like bedrooms or the dinner table
+- Identify screen-free zones in the home, like bedrooms or the dinner table

-- Put screen time to use, with a focus on screen-based activities that promote movement, like dance-based video games, geocaching, or how-to videos to learn a new skill
+- Figure out how to make screen time more active, like through movement-based video games, geocaching, or how-to videos for learning a new skill

-- Let your kids choose their active clubs, sports, and teams (even if they’re not the same ones you would choose).
+- Let your teen choose their active clubs, sports, and teams (even if they’re not the same ones you would choose).

-- Challenge your family to try new activities together or start active traditions—go ice fishing, play cricket, or try winter camping.
+- Challenge your family to try new activities together or start active family traditions—go ice fishing, play cricket, or hike a new trail.

 For more tips for your active family, go to:

-For financial assistance to get your kids into a sport or physical activity, go to Jump Start: Individual child grants.
+For financial assistance to get your teen into a sport or physical activity, go to Jump Start: Individual child grants.